connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 Amid the furore about Palantir's NHS contract, the [Our Health Data Stories](/resources/our-health-data-stories) report produced in partnership with [Just Treatment](https://justtreatment.org/) didn't just expose how patients think about data on a day-to-day basis; it also recommended further work around data opt-outs, data service procurement, community engagement, and digital health apps.
 We explored these in a Connected Conversation that asked ["What would it take to secure full public support for NHS data re-use?"](/events/2024-01-30-connected-conversation-trust-in-nhs-data)

 {% capture quote %}
 As we campaign for health justice, we need to navigate the complex impact of data and AI.
-Connected by Data has been a key ally in that work."
+Connected by Data has been a key ally in that work.
 {% endcapture %}
 {% include quote.html credit="Diarmaid McDonald, Director, Just Treatment" compact=true text=quote %}

 {% capture quote %}
 Politicians, press and public are becoming more aware that decisions about data are political, and fundamentally about power and priorities.
-But there's still work to be done to make this democratic and support people, institutions and ideas to make data and AI work for us."
+But there's still work to be done to make this democratic and support people, institutions and ideas to make data and AI work for us.
 {% endcapture %}
 {% include quote.html person="Gavin Freeguard" compact=true text=quote %}